latte-central/latte-tutorial/src/latte_tutorial/ch03_game_rules.clj.md

 Also, the (non-obviously) equivalent computational interpretation is unsurprising:

-> for all type `A`, the identity function for this type takes an argument of type `A` and
+> For all type `A`, the identity function for this type takes an argument of type `A` and
 > returns a value of type `A` also

 Here we are at the heart of the Curry Howard correspondance.
 A lambda-abstraction (i.e. a single argument anonyous function) such as identity, has two complementary and in fact equivalent
 interpretations:

 1. a computational interpretation: the arrow type `(==> P Q)` saying that the function takes a value of type `P` as input, and outpus a value of type `Q`.
 2. a logical interpretation: the implication `(==> P Q)` saying that if `P` holds then so is `Q`.